John McKinnon QSO, Executive Director

 Paula joined the Foundation in August 2011 and oversees the digital marketing communications responsibilities.
 She has worked as a website editor in the public sector, and previously worked as a sub-editor at The Dominion Post.

-Melanie Crawford, Young Leaders Network Coordinator
+Melanie Crawford, Leadership Network Coordinator

 Melanie’s interest in Asia was established after several years working and travelling around the region.
 She joined the Foundation in 2005 as a project coordinator, working on a variety of projects and events.
-In October 2007, she took on the role of Young Leaders Network coordinator.
+In October 2007, she took on the role of Leadership Network coordinator.
 She has a BA in politics, theatre and film from Victoria University of Wellington.

 Brenda Matangi-Bell, Schools Coordinator

 Brenda joined the Foundation in March 2012.
 She has a BA in French and education, and postgraduate diplomas in international management and TESOL.
 She has taught in secondary and tertiary institutes in Japan, Britain and New Zealand.
 Brenda’s previous post was ESOL team leader at Wellington Institute of Technology.
+Currently Brenda is on parental leave.

 Monica Turner, Project Officer Culture